shydroid1/ball-game/README.md

-boring gsme for no reason
+boring game for no reason